delprks/massive-attack/README.md

 Set this to true if you want to see invocation times when the load test is in progress.

+<h3>report</h3>

+Set this to true if you want to save test results in a CSV file.

+<h3>reportName</h3>

+If `report` is set to true, results will be saved to this file.
+If no `reportName` is specified, one will be generated.

 # License